sanuma02/PY-Cases/README.md

 - sorted(s1)
 - s.isalnum(), s.isalpha()
 - s.split() -- By default uses " ".
 Parameter can be used: 'hello'.split('e') --> ['h', 'llo']
+- s.strip() -- will remove all the leading and trailing whitespace

 **Print Formatting**
 ```